Virtual Showroom Onboarding

 existing product usability testing

-6/7 did not locate Showroom feature without guidance
+6/7 could not locate the Showroom without guidance.

-7/7 did not understand “My Dress;” assume it is there for them to upload a bridal gown
+7/7 did not understand “My Dress” area in the Showroom and assumed it was there for them to upload a bridal gown.

-7/7 frustrated that color swatches don’t act as filter
+7/7 were frustrated that color swatches didn’t act as filter.

 Two priorities emerged:

-Reduce users’ cognitive load for locating and understanding the showroom feature
+Reduce users’ cognitive load for locating and understanding options within the Showroom.

-Below, a storyboard I provided to the development team describing proposed changes, including a introductory information, changing “Personal Showroom” to “Favorites,” and the option to retake the tour as needed.
+Below, a storyboard I provided to the Developer team describing proposed changes, including introductory information, changing “Personal Showroom” to “Favorites,” and the option to retake the tour as needed.

-I created this chart to advise the Development team of the options available to users from the improved Showroom dropdown.
+I created this chart to advise the Developer team of the options available to users from the improved Showroom dropdown.

 At dessy.com, prior to accessing the showroom, the site automatically runs the user through multiple modals with instructions.